torvalds/linux/Documentation/staging/lzo.rst

 =======

-  This document was written by Willy Tarreau <w@1wt.eu> on 2014/07/19 during an analysis of the decompression code available in Linux 3.16-rc5, and updated by Dave Rodgman <dave.rodgman@arm.com> on 2018/10/30 to introduce run-length encoding.
+  This document was written by Willy Tarreau <w@1wt.eu> on 2014/07/19 during an analysis of the decompression code available in GNU/Linux 3.16-rc5, and updated by Dave Rodgman <dave.rodgman@arm.com> on 2018/10/30 to introduce run-length encoding.
 The code is tricky, it is possible that this document contains mistakes or that a few corner cases were overlooked.
 In any case, please